Acanthurus monroviae: Description

+Distribution and habitat

-The Monrovia doctorfish (Acanthurus monroviae) is present in the tropical eastern Atlantic Ocean from southern Morocco to Angola, including the Canary islands, Cape Verde and Gulf of Guinea.
+Acanthurus monroviae is present in the tropical eastern Atlantic Ocean from southern Morocco to Angola, including the Canary Islands, Cape Verde and Gulf of Guinea.
 It has been observed, but rarely, in the Mediterranean Sea since 1987.
 Vagrants have also been reported from the coast of Brazil.
+It is a coastal fish which is found at the mouths of rivers and in lagoons where there are rock and coral substrates at depths between 5 and 500 m. this species feeds on zooplankton. phytoplankton ad detritus.